-WPHF is looking to rapidly mobilize resources to support women’s organizations in Bangladesh to address the urgent challenges facing Rohingya refugee women.
-Dedicated funding in Bangladesh would focus on supporting the participation of Rohingya women across all phases of relief and self-recovery that is vital to building back Rohingya communities.
+WPHF is rapidly mobilizing resources to support women’s organizations in Bangladesh to address the urgent challenges facing Rohingya refugee women and respond to the COVID-19 global pandemic.
+Dedicated funding in Bangladesh focuses on supporting the participation of Rohingya women across all phases of relief and recovery that is vital to building back better and leaving no one behind.

 - Light House, Programme for Helpless and Lagged Societies (PHALS), and Loving Care for Oppressed Societies (LoCOS) on a joint project to mobilize women and women’s groups to stem the spread of COVID-19 and address its gendered impacts, including GBV and trafficking.